 5.3 Termination by Descartes.
 Descartes may terminate the Agreement immediately upon a material breach by Customer of section 6 (Ownership of Intellectual Property).
 Descartes may terminate the Agreement on one-hundred and twenty (120) days’ notice in the event that Descartes discontinues provision of the product or service described in the Order Form to all customers of such product or service.

 5.5 Survival.
-Notwithstanding the foregoing and any expiration or termination of the Agreement, in addition to any provisions in the Agreement which are expressly stated to survive termination, the following provisions of the Master Terms shall survive such expiration or termination: sections 4 (Fees and Payment), 5.5 (Survival), 6 (Ownership of Intellectual Property), 7 (Disclaimer of Warranties), 8 (Limitation of Liability), 9 (Confidentiality), 10 (Indemnification), 11 (Indemnification Procedure), 12 (Miscellaneous) and 13 (Definitions).
+Notwithstanding the foregoing and any expiration or termination of the Agreement, in addition to any provisions in the Agreement which are expressly stated to survive termination, the following provisions of the Master Terms shall survive such expiration or termination: sections 4 (Fees and Payment), 5.5 (Survival), 6 (Ownership of Intellectual Property), 7 (Disclaimer of Warranties), 8 (Limitation of Liability), 9 (Confidentiality), 11 (Indemnification), 12 (Indemnification Procedure), 13 (Miscellaneous) and 15 (Definitions).

-6 OWNERSHIP OF INTELLECTUAL PROPERTY
+- OWNERSHIP OF INTELLECTUAL PROPERTY

 6.1 Ownership.
-Descartes and its licensors shall have and retain all right, title and interest, including any copyrights, patents, trade secrets, trademarks, moral rights and other Intellectual Property Rights in and to any product or service licensed or provided under an Agreement, and any software, documentation, processes or methodology produced or used by Descartes in the provision of the product or service, including, without limitation, any modifications, enhancements, changes or additions to any product or service.
-To the extent of any interest of Customer therein (including, to the extent that any Services performed by Descartes may constitute a “work made for hire”), Customer irrevocably agrees to assign and, upon its creation, automatically assigns to Descartes the ownership of such Intellectual Property Rights absolutely and without the necessity of any additional consideration.
+Descartes and its licensors shall have and retain all right, title and interest, including any copyrights, patents, trade secrets, trademarks, moral rights and other Intellectual Property Rights in and to any product or service licensed or provided under an Agreement, and any software, documentation, processes or methodology produced by, used by, or derived by Descartes in the provision of the product or service, including, without limitation, any modifications, enhancements, changes or additions to any product or service.
+To the extent of any interest of Customer therein (including, to the extent that any services performed by Descartes may constitute a “work made for hire”), Customer irrevocably agrees to assign and, upon its creation, automatically assigns to Descartes the ownership of such Intellectual Property Rights absolutely and without the necessity of any additional consideration.
 Customer agrees to do and perform such other acts and things and to execute and file such other agreements, documents, certificates or instruments as may be considered reasonably necessary or advisable by Descartes in order to carry out the intent of this provision and should Customer be unable or unwilling to do so, Customer irrevocably appoints Descartes and its duly authorized officers as Customer’s agent and attorney to do all such acts and things and to execute and file all such aforementioned documents.

 6.3 Scraping, Repurposing, Resale, or Derivative Usage of Application Data.
 As between Customer and Descartes, Descartes retains all rights to Application Data.
 Customer may not reuse, repurpose, create derivative works from, or otherwise use Application Data for any purpose other than those that would reasonably be connected to the intended usage of the Descartes product or service.
 Customer may not cache, store, retain, save, scrape, extract, or otherwise maintain Application Data for later consumption or use, except where such storage is only incidental to or is a byproduct of a reasonable automated data backup or disaster recovery process.
 Customer may not resell, whether for compensation or otherwise, or provide Application Data to any third party without Descartes’ express prior written consent.